Zum Hauptinhalt springen

 This collection, now available as a paperback edition, comprises original contributions from major schools of typological research, from the Prague School to the Generative Grammar tradition.
 The authors are leading scholars who present the theoretical foundations and practical achievements of their particular approach to language typology.

 What do all languages have in common, and what gives each language its individuality?
-Language typology, which has developed in response to these fundamental questions, is concerned with the construction of theoretical frameworks capable of delimiting the range of possible human languages and of capturing constraints on cross-linguistic variation.
+Language typology, which has developed in response to these fundamental question, is concerned with the construction of theoretical frameworks capable of delimiting the range of possible human language and of capturing constraints on cross-linguistic variation.
 Language typology is a major concern of all contemporary schools of linguistics, yet a coherent image of the field is difficult to form because of the diversity of theoretical orientations and practical methodologies.

 Masayoshi Shibatani is Professor of Linguistics at Kobe University, and co-editor of the journal Pragmatics.
 He is author of The Languages of Japan (1990) and editor of several collections of typological interest including Grammatical Constructions (1996), Passive and Voice (1988), and The Grammar of Causative Constructions (1976).
 Theodora Bynon is Professor of Historical Linguistics (now part-time) at the University of London.
 She is the author of Historical Linguistics (1977) and of numerous papers on topics in historical linguistics, the history of linguistics, and typology.